dqops/dqo/docs/dqo-concepts/dqops-user-home-folder.md

 Custom data quality checks in DQOps are simply a pair of a sensor and a rule.
 A check can use any combination of custom and built-in sensors and rules.

-The folder structure for custom data quality checks is strictly limited, because the folder name affects the location on the check editor screen in the DQOps user interface.
+The folder structure for custom data quality checks is strictly limited because the folder name affects the location on the check editor screen in the DQOps user interface.
 The custom checks must be defined in a three-level deep folder structure.
 The folder names on the folder tree are:

 - The target object, must be *table* or *column*.

-- The target type of checks, must be one of *profiling*, *monitoring*, or *partitioned*.
+- The target type of data quality check, must be one of *profiling*, *monitoring*, or *partitioned*.

 - The name of an existing check category within the built-in check structure.
 The folder structure is shown within the reference of the data quality [checks](../checks/index.md) in this documentation.